nystudio107/craft-code-field/docs/docs/index.md

     <pre><code>{{ entry.someCode.value | raw }}</code></pre>
 ```

-This will not result in any formatting of syntax highlighting of the code on the frontend; that's up to you to do as you see fit.
+This will not result in any formatting of syntax highlighting of the code on the frontend; that’s up to you to do as you see fit.

 However, you can use the [craft-code-editor](https://github.com/nystudio107/craft-code-editor#in-frontend-templates) Twig macros directly to display the Code Field editor on the frontend.

-In order to do this, you need to enable the `allowFrontendAccess` option in `craft-code-editor`.
+To do this, you need to enable the `allowFrontendAccess` option in `craft-code-editor`.

 The following `monacoOptions` allow you to make the field read-only (though the user can still interact with the code):
 ```json